Required Notices & Statements

 For use in position advertisements and recruitment materials without significant space limitations.

-The University of North Dakota is an Affirmative Action/Equal Opportunity Employer.
-All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability or other protected characteristic.
-Women, minorities, veterans, individuals with disabilities, and members of other underrepresented groups are especially encouraged to apply.
-Applicants are invited to provide information regarding their gender, race and/or ethnicity, veteran’s status and disability status as part of the application process.
-This information will remain confidential and separate from your application.
+The University of North Dakota is an equal opportunity employer (veteran/disability).
+All qualified applicants will receive consideration for employment without regard to race, color, age, religion, sex, sexual orientation, gender identity, national origin, disability or other protected characteristic.
+Veterans and individuals with disabilities are encouraged to apply.

 Short Form Job Announcements